Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Introduction

-In this paper, we conduct a practical test on real NenuFAR data.
-To understand how the LS periodogram performs on NenuFAR data, we first test it on a simulated signal (see Section 2).
-Initially, we use a sine wave with a known periodicity and random observation gaps.
-Next, we produce a similar simulation, but this time we control the observation windows and gaps between observations to study the impact of observation regularity on the LS periodogram, hence mimicking real observing conditions.
-Finally, we embed the signal in random noise with a normal distribution and study how varying the signal-to-noise ratio affects the detection of the underlying periodic signal.

-In Section 3, we apply the LS periodogram to real observations of Jupiter’s radio emissions acquired over a $6$~year long interval with the NenuFAR radio telescope to analyse the periodicities detection.

-Finally, in Section 4, we summarize and discuss this study to highlight the constraints and limitations of using this technique for detecting radio emissions by searching for signal periodicity.
+In this work, a practical test was conducted on real NenuFAR data.
+To understand how the LS periodogram performs on NenuFAR data, a first test was done on a simulated signal (see Section~\ref{sec:simu}).
+Initially, a sine wave with a known periodicity and random observation gaps is used.
+Next, a similar simulation was produced, but this time the observation windows and gaps between observations were controlled to study the impact of observation regularity on the LS periodogram, hence mimicking real observing conditions.
+Finally, the signal was embedded in random noise with a normal distribution, and we studied how varying the signal-to-noise ratio affects the detection of the underlying periodic signal.
+In Section~\ref{sec:real_signal}, the LS periodogram is applied to real observations of Jupiter's radio emissions acquired over a six-year interval with the NenuFAR radio telescope to analyse the periodicities {detected}.
+Finally, this study is summarised and discussed in Section~\ref{sec:summary} to highlight the constraints and limitations of using this technique to detect radio emissions by searching for signal periodicity.